TERMS & CONDITIONS

 5.2.2.
 If you are writing your own content, we need this provided in a Word (.doc or .docx) format, spell-checked and grammar-checked to ensure you are happy for it to be used as is on your Website/App.
 We are not responsible for grammar / spelling, etc. issues with content we have not created ourselves.

 5.3.
-We may agree with you a payment plan that allows you to pay for your website build, including some or all of the stages of design, development and delivery, over a period that we shall agree between us.
+We may (at our sole discretion) agree with you a payment plan that allows you to pay for your website build, including some or all of the stages of design, development and delivery, over a period that we shall agree between us.
 In that event, you acknowledge that:

-5.3.1. we will incur significant costs and expenses in delivering our website build service to you, which we will not normally recover from us unless you honour the payment plan agreed in full;
+5.3.1. we will incur significant costs and expenses in delivering our website build service to you, which we will not normally recover unless you honour the payment plan agreed in full;

-5.3.2. you will at all times remain liable to us for payment on demand of the costs and expenses incurred by us in procuring third party products and services in order to build the website and deliver our service to you.
+5.3.2.
+Until such time as all costs outstanding are settled, you will at all times remain liable to us for payment on demand of the costs and expenses incurred by us in procuring third party products and services in order to build the website and deliver our service to you.

 6.1.
-To maintain our portfolio credentials and the integrity of any applicable copyrights, we place a “website/app by Digital Ethos” (or something similarly-worded) ‘type’ link back to our own site in the footer of all our websites, and by entering into these Terms, you agree that we may include such a statement and link in your Website/App.
+To maintain our portfolio credentials and the integrity of any applicable copyrights, we place a “website/app by Digital Ethos” (or something similarly-worded) ‘type’ link back to our own site in the footer of all our websites, and by entering into these Terms, you agree that we can include such a statement and link in your Website/App.
+You agree that you will not remove any such link on completion of the site.

 6.2.
 We are also entitled to reproduce samples of your Website/App in marketing and or portfolio listings of previous work we have completed.
 We shall also update the footer of your Website/App with the current year annually each January.